PoffM/ui-test-visualizer/README.md

 Often UI tests run without the styles that would normally be in the `<head>` of your actual application.
 However, this extension's UI has a menu to manually enable any additional stylesheets.

-Styles are loaded using Vite's `preprocessCSS()` API, so you can use any of the following:
+Styles are converted from the source file to CSS depending on the source file extension.
+The supported types are:

 - CSS
 - Sass
 - Scss
+- Less
 - Stylus

+The supported post-processors are:

+- Tailwind v4
-- PostCSS (e.g. Tailwind)
+- PostCSS (e.g. Tailwind v3)

 This extension could fail to auto-build your source CSS files, in which case you could try pointing the extension to your built CSS files.